Tom910/personal-blog/src/content/blog/2023-10-19-service-weaver.md

 ## Conclusion

 I really like this new approach, because it solves many problems with microservices and adds flexibility with choosing how I want to run them.
 This approach is suitable only for small/mid-sized projects, not for big companies or very large projects.
 But I would try to use this approach in my next project.
-Also, Service Weaver provides an interesting idea related to the deployment model which I may mention in one of my next articles.
+Also, Service Weaver provides an interesting idea related to the deployment model (blue green with autoscaling) which I may mention in one of my next articles.